Colin Todd: International career

 Todd represented England at youth and under-23 levels.

-He won 27 England caps.
-He made his international debut was against Northern Ireland on 23 May 1972, and his last appearance came on 28 May 1977, also against Northern Ireland.
+Additionally, he won 27 England caps.
+His international debut was against Northern Ireland on 23 May 1972, and his last appearance came on 28 May 1977, also against Northern Ireland.

 Managerial career

 Middlesbrough

 Todd entered management in March 1990 with Middlesbrough, succeeding Bruce Rioch.
 He had coached the club from the Third Division to First Division in successive seasons but on taking the manager's job, Middlesbrough were struggling in the Second Division and facing the real threat of moving from the Third to First Division and back again in successive seasons.
-Todd kept the club in the Second Division and they qualified for the play-offs a year later, although they were denied the chance of promotion after losing to eventual winners Notts County in the semi-finals and Todd quit soon afterwards.
+Todd kept the club in the Second Division and they qualified for the play-offs a year later, although they were denied the chance of promotion after losing to eventual winners Notts County in the semi-finals and Todd subsequently resigned.

 Bolton Wanderers

 He moved on to Bolton Wanderers in 1992 as assistant to his predecessor at Middlesbrough, Bruce Rioch.
 After Rioch left to manage Arsenal, having achieved promotion in the 1994–95 season, McFarland moved to Bolton as joint-manager alongside Todd.

-Bolton struggled to cope with the Premier League and McFarland was dismissed in early 1996, leaving Todd in sole charge.
+Bolton struggled in the Premier League and McFarland was dismissed in early 1996, leaving Todd in sole charge.
 He was unable to prevent Bolton's relegation but guided them back to the top-flight by winning the First Division in the 1996–97 season, ensuring Bolton's new stadium would host Premier League football.
 Despite strengthening the squad with new signings, Bolton struggled in the top flight and were relegated again at the end of the season.
 Todd led the club to the play-off final in 1999 but lost to Watford, and he resigned seven games into the 1999–2000 season following the sale of Per Frandsen to Blackburn Rovers.

-Despite Bolton's status as a yo-yo team in the mid-1990s, Todd's team is remembered with affection amongst the Wanderers support.